krzblaut/xtb_api/README.md

 ***Sum of percentages cannot be greater than 100.
 Tickers of stocks which are provided by XTB as both CFDs and physical shares must contain _9 suffix.
 E.g. AAPL.US_9.***

-After you filled config file click deploy in the 'Source code' window.
+After you filled config file click 'deploy' in the 'Source code' window.
 You have to deploy your code everytime you make changes in config file.

 ## 6. Test your Lambda function